 3. Employee’s exclusion, ineligibility and nonparticipation in the Employee Benefits will be applicable both retroactively and prospectively if Employee is or has been a common law employee of the Company prior to the execution of this Agreement by the parties.

 4. Employee acknowledges that Employee understands the effect of these provisions and that the Company would not enter into this Agreement but for their inclusion herein and their enforceability.
-Employee confirms that Employee was encouraged by the Company to seek legal advise concerning these waiver provisions and that Employee has had a reasonable time and opportunity to seek counsel from and consult with Employee’s legal, financial and other advisors before signing this Agreement.

 In Witness Whereof, Employee and Company have executed this Agreement effective the ______ day of _________, 200__.